 The Future of Tracking Offline Conversions

-With new services, such as Uber and Yext collaborating to drive foot traffic to stores and beacon technology, tracking offline conversions will be easier in the future.
+With services, such as Uber and Yext collaborating to drive foot traffic to stores and beacon technology, tracking offline conversions will be easier in the future.

 For now, though, start tracking offline conversions manually.
 The information you collect will allow you to optimize your digital strategy and build a better online presence so your business is found by more local consumers.